 Activities Sports & Athletics Which Brand of Skateboard Deck Should I Buy?
 Share PINTEREST Email Print Michael Heffernan/Taxi/Getty Images Sports & Athletics Skateboarding Gear Basics Tutorials Famous Skaters Baseball Basketball Bicycling Billiards Bodybuilding Bowling Boxing Car Racing Cheerleading Cricket Extreme Sports Football Golf Gymnastics Ice Hockey Martial Arts Professional Wrestling Skating Paintball Soccer Swimming & Diving Table Tennis Tennis Track & Field Volleyball Other Activities Learn More By Steve Cave Updated October 20, 2018 There are a lot of good skateboard brands out there.
-For a start, you can check out this list of Top Skateboard Deck Brands, but there are piles of other brands out there that are great.
 There are local brands, brands from other countries, and brands that you or I have never heard of.
 Aside from a skateboard company's reputation for quality and good design, a brand is also a brand; that is, it comes with its own character and cred.
 You might like a brand simply for what it represents, whether that's the company's attitude or its team or its presence at the skate park.
 The first step in choosing a brand is getting out there and seeing what's available.
 Hit Some Local Skate Shops I'm not talking about mall chain stores, like Zumiez; I mean a locally owned and operated skateboard shop.
 Look around at what they sell, and talk to the staff about the different brands.
 Of course, they may be biased toward the brands they carry, but chances are you'll learn something that will help you make a decision.
 There are some big-name board brands that you'll find in most shops, but there should also be some smaller brands you may not have heard or seen around town.
 There might even be a a local skater or manufacturer that you could support.
 Another bonus of shopping at an actual skate shop is that you get to see what the boards look like in person.
 Most skate shops will have a cool wall of boards, and it's fun to just stand there and look at all the graphics.
 If one jumps out and grabs you, then you can ask the shop owner about the brand, and whether it's a good one.
 There's nothing wrong at all with buying a skateboard deck because you like the graphics!
 Ask Around You can get a lot of advice (and maybe too many opinions) from fellow skaters.
 Some of it might not be as informed or educated as a shop owner's (and some might be flat-out bad advice), but it should at least be sincere!
 If you don't have a local skate park, or are too uncomfortable to walk up to people and ask, you can also ask around on a skateboarding forum.
 People there will be more than happy to tell you what they think about deck brands.
 Check Brand Websites Browsing decks online is best when you're looking the actual brand's website, rather than a retailer that carries a lot of different brands.
 The company site usually gives you a taste of what the brand is all about, in addition to what their decks look like.
 A lot of brands have their own skateboarding teams.
 If you happen to like a rider on a team, that can give you a strong connection to a brand (and they'll probably have a deck with your favorite rider's name on it).
 You also might be drawn to a particular philosophy of the brand or a specific design or construction feature used on their decks.
 For example, some companies are known for killer graphics, and some play around with different materials to give their decks unique performance characteristics.